 Choose the Certificate button to generate a certificate or to select one that you have already generated.

 Choose Start, and then choose OK.

 Leave the build service account logged on to the build server.

 To complete the following procedure, you must have the Edit Build Definition permission set to Allow.
-For more information, see Team Foundation Server permissions.
+For more information, see Permission reference for Team Foundation Server.

 To define a build process that builds and tests Windows Store apps

 In Team Explorer, make sure you are connected to the team project (Keyboard: Ctrl + 0, C), and then open the Builds page (Keyboard: Ctrl + 0, B).